inmanta/inmanta-ui/docs/index.md

 When configuring a proxy for the web-console, the url should always end in `/console`.
 The web-console uses the `/console` part as an `anchor`.
-The application page urls will be stitched onto the right side of the anchor.
+This anchor is something recognizable in the url that is always present.
-Whatever is to the left of the anchor is considered to be the proxy.
+It is also considered to be the root of the app.
+So a potential proxy would come before the anchor.
+And the app pages come after the anchor.
+If no anchor is present in the url, we know the url is faulty.
-So from an application perspective, the url is constructed as:
+So from an app perspective, the url has the following structure:
 (`proxy`) + (`anchor`) + (`application defined urls`)

 ### Examples